apollo-mapping/ap-tilezen-mapbox-styles/README.md

 ```

 ### Deploying and generating sprites
+#### Note nvm with node 8.9 must be installed to run the sprite generation script
+8.9 is required for spritezero no other version will work not 9.x not 8.6

 Sprites can be regenerated with the generate-sprites.sh bash script.
 It reads from the style .csv files that contain pairs of
 icon names and the color to colorize the icon too.